liujohnson118/todone/README.md

 !["login"](https://github.com/liujohnson118/todone/blob/master/docs/login.png)

 * The homepage looks like the following figure when no tasks have been added
+* The user can create a task by clicking "Add" and following prompts.
 !["homepage"](https://github.com/liujohnson118/todone/blob/master/docs/home.png)

-* The user can create a task by clicking "Add" and following prompts.
+* Once tasks have been added, the user can see his/her tasks in the corresponding sections
 !["tasks"](https://github.com/liujohnson118/todone/blob/master/docs/tasks.png)

+* To change the category of a task that has been mis-classified; for example, task 24 eat kiwi fruit, which shouldn't be a watch task but an eat task, the user can click "Category" and following prompts.